chrisnoonan98675/site/xl-testview/how-to/configure-ldap.markdown

 6. In `<XLTESTVIEW_HOME>/conf/xl-testview.conf`, set `xlt.truststore.location` to the absolute file location of the truststore you just created.
 7. Set `xlt.truststore.password` to the password.
 8. After saving the `xl-testview.conf` file, [restart XL TestView](/xl-testview/how-to/start.html) and log in.

+## Disable authentication

+If you do not need XL TestView to authenticate users because it is running in a trusted environment, you can disable authentication.
+To do so, set `xlt.authentication.method` to `none` in the `<XLTESTVIEW_HOME/conf/xl-testview.conf` file.